 Watch Lake/Green Lake Drive

 A beautiful side-trip in autumn, with the golden leaves of the trembling aspen and larch lining the roadway.
 Horseback riding is available, and watch for eagle, osprey and loons.
 The 15 km long Green Lake gets its greenish hues, and thus its name, from algae and other microorganisms for a stunning backdrop to fall photography.
 This alternate return route takes you south of Lone Butte and west to 70 Mile House, before returning north to 100 Mile.
-Accommodations in this area include Watch Lake Lodge, Flying U Ranch, and Wind and the Pillows B&B.
+Accommodations in this area include Watch Lake Lodge and Flying U Ranch.

 70 Mile House

 Historic roadhouse location and one of the first stopping places on the Cariboo Waggon Road, 70 Mile House is 42 kilometres south of 100 Mile House.
 From here, you can continue exploring the Cariboo or South Chilcotin, or head home full of memories and photos of you/regions/chilcotin/r remarkable trip to the Interlakes.